 * However, you may be wondering how an advertisement in a newsletter is dealt with under the IRS regulations in terms of whether it is tax exempt or constitutes a substantial return benefit.

 The IRS regulations allow the parties to allocate the payment into different portions which are then analyzed for tax purposes.
 For example, a sponsor’s banner with logo (assuming it contains no inducement-to-buy statements) will almost certainly be deemed mere acknowledgement of the sponsor.
-But advertisements in the not-for-profit’s newsletter are, by definition, more than mere recognition and would constitute inducement to buy or use the sponsor’s products or services.
+But advertisements in the non-profit’s newsletter are, by definition, more than mere recognition and would constitute inducement to buy or use the sponsor’s products or services.
 (But, note that any acknowledgment or recognition that appears in a periodical is almost always deemed a substantial and taxable benefit even if it does not contain inducement to buy language).

 IRS regulations apply fair market values to the return benefits that fall outside the scope of an acknowledgment or recognition benefit.
 Therefore, the market rate for the newsletter advertising would be deducted from the sponsor’s total payment.
 The balance remaining would be deemed a qualified sponsorship and a contribution for purposes of IRS Form 990.
-The fair market value of the advertising would be deemed advertising revenue to the not-for-profit and reportable on its Form 990-T.
+The fair market value of the advertising would be deemed advertising revenue to the community organization and reportable on its Form 990-T.

 Some points to also consider are avoiding exclusive provider arrangements as part of a sponsorship agreement.
 These will generally be deemed a taxable return benefit to the event sponsor.
 But a Sponsorship Agreement which makes the event sponsor the ‘exclusive sponsor’ of the event will generally not, in and of itself, be deemed a taxable return benefit to the sponsor.
-Also, with respect to website placement of sponsor acknowledgements and recognitions, a ‘click through’ logo that takes the user to the sponsor’s website will generally not be deemed a substantial, and therefore taxable, benefit to the sponsor if there is no endorsement by the not-for-profit on its website or the sponsor’s website.
+Also, with respect to website placement of sponsor acknowledgements and recognitions, a ‘click through’ logo that takes the user to the sponsor’s website will generally not be deemed a substantial, and therefore taxable, benefit to the sponsor if there is no endorsement by the community organization on its website or the sponsor’s website.

 Another important item in the regulations is an exception which occurs when an acknowledgement appears in a periodical: this will almost always be considered as advertising, even if it does not contain inducement-to-buy language.

-The best way to avoid these circumstances is to first clearly set forth the responsibilities of the event sponsor and not-for-profit in the Sponsorship Agreement with respect to recognition and acknowledgment statements as well as the requirements for same under the law.
+The best way to avoid these circumstances is to first clearly set forth the responsibilities of the event sponsor and community organization in the Sponsorship Agreement with respect to recognition and acknowledgment statements as well as the requirements for same under the law.
 Second, properly drafted acknowledgement and recognition statements are a must have.

 In terms of costs and consequences, these are no-brainers for both parties.
 The legal costs for a customized Sponsorship Agreement and recognition statements are likely minor relative to the funds raised and given the risk of fallout from not having these properly done by a legal professional.
 If you need assistance negotiating, drafting or reviewing a Sponsorship Agreement, contact the Boston Business Lawyers at The Jacobs Law LLC.